icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [Experiments with More Than One Random Factor: Designs, Analytic Models, and Statistical Power](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-122414-033702) - ***Annual Review of Psychology***, 2017. [[All Versions](https://scholar.google.com/scholar?cluster=6652444619934494760&hl=en&as_sdt=0,5)].
 A comprehensive review of the quantitative analysis techniques for behavioral studies.

+* [With or Without U?
+The Appropriate Test for a U-Shaped Relationship](https://mpra.ub.uni-muenchen.de/4823/1/MPRA_paper_4823.pdf) - ***Oxford Bulletin of Economics and Statistics***, 2010. [[All Versions](https://scholar.google.com/scholar?cluster=1574723532506536904&hl=en&as_sdt=0,5)].
+The original method for testing U-shape relation from the data, which is distinctive from the quadratic regression test.

 * [Two lines: A valid alternative to the invalid testing of U-shaped relationships with quadratic regressions](https://journals.sagepub.com/doi/pdf/10.1177/2515245918805755) - ***Advances in Methods and Practices in Psychological Science***, 2018. [[All Versions](https://scholar.google.com/scholar?cluster=12010185803500406162&hl=en&as_sdt=0,5)].
 An alternative method to test the statistical significance of U-shaped relationships.